Bone Marrow Registry History & Overview

 Leukemia is a random killer.
 It can strike any one of us at any time.
-But for many, there is hope of a cure through a bone marrow or blood stem cell.
+But for many, there is hope of a cure through a bone marrow or peripheral blood stem cell transplant.
 In fact, one in 200 Americans will receive such a transplant in their lifetime.

 Headquartered in Boca Raton, Florida, Gift of Life is one of the nation's public bone marrow and blood stem cell registries.
 Through its life-saving work, Gift of Life is a world leader facilitating transplants for children and adults suffering from many life-threatening diseases, among them leukemia and lymphoma.